mpas/spring-boot-websocket-stomp-server-send-example/README.md

 # spring-boot-websocket-stomp-server-send-example
 Demo application that shows how to send a STOMP message using WebSockets from a server to a client

-# Real-Time Guestbook Demo Using STOMP Over WebSockets on Spring Boot

-This project demonstrates the use of [STOMP](https://stomp.github.io/) over WebSockets on Spring Boot to send data to multiple clients in real-time.
-For a more detailed explanation, visit the blog page at

 ## Prerequisites

 - [Gradle](https://gradle.org/)